-The Woods Trail & Dog Park is one of Kimball Junction, Utah's newest dog parks.
-Located in a neighborhood to the north of I-80, this small dog park is fenced in for your furry pal to run around and get his energy out.
-After playing ball, grab your leash and take your choice of two trails starting from the dog park - the easy 0.5 mile loop that wraps around the pond, or the longer 1.3 mile loop that weaves it's way through the neighboorhood with view of Summit Park Peak.
+The Woods Trail & Dog Park is one of Kimball Junction, Utah’s dog park.
+It is located in a neighborhood to the north of I-80, this small dog park is fenced in for your furry pal to run around and get his energy out.
+After playing ball, grab your leash and take your choice of two trails starting from the dog park – the easy 0.5 mile loop that wraps around the pond, or the longer 1.3 mile loop that weaves its way through the neighborhood with view of Summit Park Peak.

 The Woods dog park is well maintained by the Snyderville Basin Recreation District.
 It’s probably the cleanest dog I’ve been to in the SLC area!
 The fenced in area is small, but there’s plenty of room to play ball and let your dog loose.
 There is a restroom at the parking lot, trash cans, doggie poop bags are provided, and a small bench under a shelter if it’s raining.